Cold Brew Coffee

 If you made the cold brew in a French press, this part is super easy — just press down the lid to strain the coffee, and then pour it into your serving glasses or a separate (sealed) container to keep in the fridge.
 (You don’t want to keep the coffee in the French press on top of the old grounds for more than 24 hours.)

-If you made it in a bowl, like I did above, just get a separate bowl ready and place a strainer on top of it with a cheesecloth.
+If you made it in a bowl, like I did above, just get a separate bowl ready and place a fine mesh strainer on top of it with a cheesecloth.
 Pour the coffee and grounds into the cheesecloth and let it sit until the liquid has drained through.
 Remove the cheesecloth and strainer and serve, or cover and refrigerate until ready to use.

 Sidenote: Don’t forget that your coffee grounds are not good for your garbage disposal.
 So pop them in the compost, or toss them in the trash. ;)